wildonion/uniXerr/core/ayoub/conse/README.md

-# 🏗 Conse PaaS and 🕊️ Hoopoe Social Media
+# 🏗 Conse PaaS and 🕊️ Hoopoe Social Musiem APIs

+Conse is a Game Event Manager Platform.

-### 📌 TODOs
+### 📌 WIP

+* hoopoe musiem apis

+* dockerizing, k8s-ing and ci/cd in app.sh

-* complete all TODOs inside the app
+* all TODOs inside the app

 * an AI model which suggests player the tips and tricks for a new game based on behavioural graph of the player collected by the history of each event's `phases` field